airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="Metadata"></a>Metadata

-Metadata contains the information to interpret the data contained in the message.
+Metadata contains the information needed to interpret the data contained in the message.
 Example:

     "metadata": {
       "id": "b1804c51-1ee3-45a9-bb75-795cd4e06489",